-Basement remodels are a common choice in Seattle to create more space in your home, whether it's lifting the house for more head height or digging down.
-Building a new garage can create not only a place to park your car, but also the possibility of storage, a shop, or even an upstairs apartment in Seattle.
-Balconies and decks can help you take in our gorgeous views.
-What will you do with your home?
-Ventana Construction can help you figure out what's possible for your outdoor space remodel.
+Basement remodels are a great way to create more space in your home, whether it's lifting the house or digging down for more head height or just finishing the space that’s already there Building a new garage can create not only a place to park your car, but also the possibility of storage, a shop, or a studio.
+Balconies, decks and patios provide access to gorgeous views and make for outdoor entertaining and cooking space.

 basement remodelA classic Arts & Crafts home in West Seattle's Admiral District was well-preserved, with an updated kitchen.
 Only one problem: just two bedrooms on the main floor.
 The basement had been partially finished with several rooms as well, but none met fire code for egress.
 The new design features three bedrooms, a sleek master bath and a revised media room.
 Now the whole family can sleep on one level of the home.
 Completed 2012.

 green exterior makeoverFaced with a '50s rambler home whose exterior was in desperate need of replacement and an underwhelming level of energy efficiency, the owners of this West Seattle home set apart planning a project with two goals: substantially change the feel of the exterior, and meticulously increase safety and energy efficiency, all while keeping green building practices as a guiding principle.
 Completed 2013.

 basement dig-down & remodelA growing household needed separate and private space for an older family member.
 The best solution was to dig down in an existing undeveloped basement to create a suite of rooms with a separate entrance and easy access to the rest of the house, while keeping finishes utilitarian.
 All that digging came with some unique challenges.
 Completed 2013.